 Less space; Kiosks need less space in the terminal compared to more check-in desks, which is useful if the space is limited.

-Airports that are preparing for recovery amid-COVID19 needs to understand the importance of boosting passenger confidence and ensuring safety.
+Airports that are preparing for recovery amid-COVID19 need to understand the importance of boosting passenger confidence and ensuring safety.
 Technology will play a significant role in updating airport travel policies and procedures.
 Self-service technologies will reduce reliance on agent-assisted checkpoints, speed up passenger handling, helping to remove congestion at key airport bottlenecks, and increase the accuracy of checks by eliminating human error.